Facilitating Practical Fault-tolerant Quantum Computing Based on Color Codes: Preliminaries

-By lattice surgery, one can perform the gate-based computation where a universal gate set is realized by Pauli operator measurements and ancilla qubits \cite{fowler2018low}.
-However, with the capacity of measuring arbitrary Pauli operators, a natural way to achieve universal quantum computing is Pauli based computation (PBC) \cite{bravyi2016trading}.
+Through lattice surgery, one can perform gate-based computation where a universal gate set is realized by Pauli operator measurements and ancilla qubits \cite{fowler2018low}.
+However, with the capacity of measuring arbitrary Pauli operators, a natural way to achieve universal quantum computing is Pauli based computation (PBC) \cite{bravyi2016trading,prabhu2022new,chamberland2022universal}.

 In the PBC model, a gate-based quantum circuit is equivalent to a series of Pauli operator measurements on initial states $\ket{0^{\otimes n}}$ and ancilla magic states $\ket{m^{\otimes k}}$.
 To illustrate this, let us start with a Clifford+$T$ circuit in Fig.~\ref{fig3}, which is well-known to form a universal gate set.
-By commuting all $T$ gates to the foreside of the circuit, the Clifford+$T$ circuit is replaced with a series of $\frac{\pi}{8}$ Pauli rotations $P(\frac{\pi}{8})$, followed by Clifford gates $C'$ and $Z$-basis measurements.
-Then a $\pi/8$ Pauli rotation can be realized by Pauli operator measurement and Clifford gates with an ancilla magic state (see Fig.~\ref{fig4}a).
+By commuting all $T$ gates to the foreside of the circuit, the Clifford+$T$ circuit is replaced with a series of $\frac{\pi}{8}$ Pauli rotations $P(\frac{\pi}{8})=e^{-i\pi P/8}$, followed by Clifford gates $C'$ and $Z$-basis measurements.
+Then a $\pi/8$ Pauli rotation can be realized by Pauli operator measurement $M_i$ and Clifford gates with an ancilla magic state (see Fig.~\ref{fig4}a).
 Lastly, we commute all Clifford gate and $Z$-basis measurements, which transforms $Z$-basis measurements to multi-body Pauli operator measurements.
-Therefore, we have proven PBC model is equivalent to a universal gate-base computation model.
+Therefore, we have proven the PBC model is equivalent to a universal gate-base computation model.

-Note that the outcome of measurement $M_i$ may affect subsequent measurements, since there is a Clifford gate $P_{\pi/4}$ controlled by measurement outcome when we perform $P(\frac{\pi}{8})$ gate.
+Note that the outcome of measurement $M_i$ may affect subsequent measurements, since there is a Clifford gate $P(\frac{\pi}{4})$ controlled by measurement outcome when we perform $P(\frac{\pi}{8})$ gate.
 Hence, the execution time of the PBC circuit is linearly related to the layers of $P(\frac{\pi}{8})$ gates where $P(\frac{\pi}{8})$ gates commute in the same layer.
 Some literatures focus on reducing the time overhead.
 For instance, the time-optimal scheme \cite{fowler2012time,litinski2019game} allows parallelism of the measurement layers by using a large number of ancilla qubits, and the temporally encoded lattice surgery scheme \cite{chamberland2022universal} effectively reduces the time of per measurement.